ijyliu/ECMA-31330-Project/README.md

 ## Replication Instructions

 1. Download or clone the repository.
+There should be no need to modify directory structure, but the relevant python packages must be installed.
 2. The simulation files are structured such that they may be run on a computing cluster.
 These steps each have their own .sh scripts and [Parallel_Simulations.sh](Source/Simulations/Parallel_Simulations.sh) is set up to run them all sequentially while requesting the appropriate amount of computing resources.
    1. [Setup_Parallel_Sims.py](Source/Simulations/Setup_Parallel_Sims.py) defines a csv of parameter values and combinations.
    2. [Run_Parallel_Sim.py](Source/Simulations/Run_Parallel_Sim.py) is executed in parallel and performs 1,000 simulations for each parameter combination considered and outputs the results.